Generalised Manin transformations and QRT maps: Quadratic pencils

 Let

-be a polynomial of degree $D=2$ in variables $u,v$, that is $a_4,a_5$ and $a_6$ are not all zero.
-So we have a quadratic pencil of curves (of genus zero), $P_{\alpha,\beta}(u,v)=0$.
+be a polynomial of degree $N=2$ in variables $u,v$, that is $a_4,a_5$ and $a_6$ are not all zero.
+We have a pencil $P_{\alpha,\beta}(u,v)=0$ of conics (i.e. curves of genus zero).
 Any point $p=(c,d)$ can be taken as involution point.
 An involution is defined by

 with $z$ given by (\ref{sec}) (or alternatively by (\ref{fir})), where, explicitly,

 and $F_a^{(u)}(u,v)=a_2+2a_4u+a_5v$, $F_a^{(v)}=a_3+a_5u+2a_6v$, $F_a^{(u,u)}(u,v)=2a_4$, $F_a^{(u,v)}(u,v)=a_5$, $F_a^{(v,v)}(u,v)=2a_6$.